 The Lottery Funding Launch Event took place on September 10th, the last day of the Heritage weekend and marked the opening of the newly restored Chapel.
-Local dignitaries, including the Mayor of Bedford, Dave Hodgson; Mohammad Yasin MP; V B Tailor the High Sheriff of Bedfordshire; Deputy Lieutenant Judith Howard and Councillor Colleen Atkins, attended.
+Local dignitaries, including the Mayor of Bedford, Dave Hodgson; Mohammad Yasin MP; V B Tailor the High Sheriff of Bedfordshire; Deputy Lieutenant Judith Howard; Councillor Colleen Atkins and Councillor Henry Vann attended.

 At the Grand Opening of the refurbished chapel at Foster Hill Road Cemetery.
 Mohammad Yasin MP, Dave Hodgson Mayor of Bedford, V B Tailor the High Sheriff of Bedfordshire, and Councillor Colleen Atkins with Friends of Bedford Cemetery.
 Photo courtesy of Colleen Atkins.